savicario/addis-ababa-hydroserver-training-2026/README.md

 **Workshop: Piloting Interoperable Hydrometeorological Data Systems for Multi-Hazard Early Warning Systems**

-This repository contains the materials for the [HydroServer](https://hydroserver.org/) version 1.11 training to be held in Addis Ababa, Ethiopia, on September 14–17, 2026, as part of the Workshop *"Piloting Interoperable Hydrometeorological Data Systems for Multi-Hazard Early Warning Systems"* for the National Hydrological Services of Uganda, Rwanda, Ethiopia, and Kenya.
-TThe HydroServer training will take place on September 15, 2026, and will consist of four sessions.
+This repository contains the materials for the [HydroServer2](https://hydroserver.org/) [version v1.11.3](https://github.com/hydroserver2) training to be held in Addis Ababa, Ethiopia, on September 14–17, 2026, as part of the Workshop *"Piloting Interoperable Hydrometeorological Data Systems for Multi-Hazard Early Warning Systems"* for the National Hydrological Services of Uganda, Rwanda, Ethiopia, and Kenya.
+The HydroServer training will take place on September 15, 2026, and will consist of four sessions of approximately 1 hour and 30 minutes each.

+The training will consist of a presentation for each session, followed by hands-on exercises that we will work through together during the training.
+The exercises are written in Python and primarily use the [hydroserverpy](https://hydroserver.org/user-guides/tutorials/getting-started-with-hydroserverpy/) package.

+In this repository, each country has its own folder containing subfolders for Exercises 1 through 5.
+Each exercise folder includes the Python code and, when applicable, the sample data needed to complete the exercise.
-Each country folder in this repository contains subfolders for the exercises.
-Each exercise folder includes the code and sample data needed to complete the exercise.
+The training will consist in a presentation for each session and exercises written in python that we will follow together during the training.
+In this repository, each country folder contains subfolders for the exercises from 1 to 5.
+Each exercise folder includes the code and in some cases sample data needed to complete the exercise.

 # Session 4a - Introduction to HydroServer: Architecture, Data Models & Deployment Options